NNEK15000U CANCELLED: Nutrition in Global Health

 - Exam registration requirements

-Participants must pass all three end-of-week online tests during the online part of the course.
+Participants must pass several online tests during the online part of the course.

 - All aids allowed